KTStephano/StratusGFX/README.md

 # Building

-This code base will not work on MacOS.
+This code base will currently not work on MacOS.
 Linux and Windows should both be fine so long as the graphics driver supports OpenGL 4.6 and the compiler supports C++17.

 ### Windows